 - Educational programs

-The biggest mental health organization that also specifically addresses LGBT stigma and discrimination is the National Alliance on Mental Illness (NAMI).
+The biggest mental health organization that also specifically addresses LGBTQIA+ stigma and discrimination is the National Alliance on Mental Illness (NAMI).
 See here for more information or locate a chapter near you.

 Medical Mental Health Help in the Face of LGBT Stigma

-While most psychologists and psychiatrists are gay-friendly, there are some doctors, psychologists and counsellors that specifically address is the issues, like LGBT stigma, that a gay person with mental health challenges might face.
-To find a medical professional that specializes in treating, educating and advocating for LGBT people, see:
+While most psychologists and psychiatrists are gay-friendly, there are some doctors, psychologists and counselors that specifically address is the issues, like LGBTQIA+ stigma, that a gay person with mental health challenges might face.
+To find a medical professional that specializes in treating, educating and advocating for LGBTQIA+ people, see:

 - The Association of Gay and Lesbian Psychiatrists